xihajun/tool-learning/STAR/README.md

 - [ ] Download the data (%TODO: sra usage).
 - [ ] Generate the genome indices to do the mapping (I am not 100% sure that I am fully understand this one)

-%TODO *As for the second thing, it is easy to follow the tutorial [here](./nihms722197.pdf).
+__%TODO__ *As for the second thing, it is easy to follow the tutorial [here](./nihms722197.pdf).
 If you are too lazy to read those document like me, you can look at [this document](./Generate_genome.md) which will be created soon.
-And please remember to use all the cores if you have a lot.
+And please remember to use all the cores if you have a lot.*

-(21 Jan 15:26: don't know what will happen just waiting for data generating process) (22 Jan, just found a link from summer school which is better than mine lol)
+(21 Jan 15:26: don't know what will happen just waiting for data generating process)\n (22 Jan, just found a link from summer school which is better than mine lol)